Budots: Characteristics

 Budots music is characterized as a derivation from electronic and house music.
-It features 140 bpm four-on-the-floor patterns, pulsating basslines, multiple percussion layers, distorted and repetitive vocal samples, DJ fills placed throughout the track and distinct high-pitched synth hooks that locals onomatopoetically refer to as tiw tiw.
-It also bears similarities with Eurodance, but without the melodramatic vocals, over-the-top piano melodies, and expressions of emotional vulnerability in exchange for lewd jokes and calls for rowdy partying.
-Most budots tracks do not have the usual elements that make a pop song such as verses, choruses, and chord progressions.
-Instead, the energetic beats are held together with cheesy sound effects such as vinyl scratches or chipmunk laughter.
-Meanwhile, the budots tracks that do contain lyrics are written in any of the Bisayan languages.
+It features 140 bpm four-on-the-floor patterns, notably having a kick-snare-kick-snare pattern, off-beat basslines, drum loops, a distinctive snare sound, distorted vocal samples, vocal chops, DJ fills placed throughout the track and distinct high-pitched dutch house inspired synth hooks that locals onomatopoetically refer to as tiw tiw.
+The melodies and patterns are similar of that from early forms of hardstyle and tribal rhythms.
+Its basslines are influenced from Eurodance.
+There are also expressions of emotional vulnerability in exchange for lewd jokes and calls for rowdy partying.
+Most budots tracks follow the structure of techno and early hardstyle.
+The energetic beats are usually accompanied with sound effects such as vinyl scratches or chipmunk laughter.
+Meanwhile, budots tracks with lyrics are written in any of the Bisayan languages, those that lack any lyrical content take advantage of sampling vocal speeches from any source.
+Budots producers also put their producer tags that typically goes "(DJ name) on the mix" or "(DJ name) on the beat".

-Unlike most dance music that is commonly played in nightclubs, budots is performed outdoors such as basketball courts.
+Unlike most dance music that is commonly played in nightclubs, budots is performed on public places such as basketball courts.
 It also has an element of virality, as its distinct repetitive sound and the craziness of its dance moves serve as the background of a number of Filipino internet memes such as Hala Mahulog! ("Oh no, it's about to fall!") videos and Taga-asa Ka/ Tagasaan Ka ("Where are you from?") challenge.

+In 2024, "Emergency Budots" by DJ Johnrey received international attention through a dance trend in TikTok and other short form content exposing budots to international audiences for the first time.

 Music journalists in the Philippines have criticized budots music for its lack of form, repetitiveness, DIY quality, and "cheap-sounding" effects.
 In contrast, they also acknowledge how the people of Davao City have reinterpreted a Western music genre and have remolded it to their own liking, as well as the flexibility of budots music in keeping itself relevant by remixing any popular song at the moment.

+Budots is comparable to other electronic dance music genres that have developed in neighboring Southeast Asian countries such as full bass in Indonesia and Vinahouse in Vietnam.